Willow Run: Liberator variants produced at Willow Run

 During June 1944, the Army determined that the San Diego and Willow Run plants would be capable of meeting all future requirements for Liberator production.
-The Boeing B-29 Superfortress was taking over the long-range bombing role in the Pacific Theater and no new B-24 units were programmed for deployment in the other combat theaters of Europe, the Mediterranean or in the CBI.
+The Boeing B-29 Superfortress was taking over the long-range bombing role in the Pacific Theater and no new B-24 units were programmed for deployment in the other combat theaters of Europe, the Mediterranean or in the China Burma India.

 The B-24L was the first product of the new, downsized Liberator production pool.
 It was an attempt to reverse the trend toward ever-increasing weight of the Liberator as more and more armament, equipment, and armor had been added, with no corresponding increase in engine power.
-With the weight reduction and more powerful engines, it also had a much longer range than earlier models.
-1250 B-24L aircraft were built at Willow Run.
+With the weight reduction measures and more powerful engines, it also had a much longer range than earlier models.
+1,250 B-24L aircraft were built at Willow Run.

 The B-24M was the last large-scale production variant of the Liberator.
 Apart from a new tail turret, the B-24M differed little from the B-24L.
-The first B-24Ms were delivered in October 1944, and by the end of its production in 1945, Willow Run had built 1677; 124 Ford-built B-24Ms were cancelled before delivery.
+The first B-24Ms were delivered in October 1944, and by the end of its production in 1945, Willow Run had built 1677; a further 124 B-24Ms to be built by Ford were cancelled before delivery.

-Ford had switched over to the single-tailed B-24N in May 1945, but the end of the war in Europe in the same month brought a rapid end to Liberator production; the contract with Ford was officially terminated on 31 May 1945 and orders for 5168 unbuilt B-24N-FO bombers were cancelled as well.
-The delivery of seven YB-24Ns by Ford in June 1945 marked the end of Liberator production at Willow Run.
+Ford had switched over to the single-tailed B-24N in May 1945, but the end of the war in Europe in the same month brought a rapid end to Liberator production; the contract with Ford was officially terminated on 31 May 1945.
+Orders for 5,168 unbuilt B-24N bombers were cancelled and only seven 'pre-production' YB-24N were built by Ford.
+Liberator production at Willow Run ended June 1945.